 Responsive Image Gallery is a phenomenal choice for a responsive image gallery.
 Users have the choice of browsing photos with or without the thumbnail carousel, and if they’d prefer to use the thumbnails to navigate through the images or the next and previous buttons on the made slideshow area.

 Elastic Image Slideshow is a responsive image gallery with an unobtrusive thumbnail navigation option.
-The thumbnails are small blocks of solid color making up a bottom border of the main image in their native state, but slide and fade into position once hovered over.
+The thumbnails are small blocks of solid color making up the bottom border of the main image in their native state, but slide and fade into position once hovered over.
 There is also an autoplay option for viewing the images if you’d like your viewers to enjoy a hands-free viewing experience.

 Flexslider is another stunning example of a responsive image slider.
 Not only is Flexslider supported in all major browsers, but it’s also programmed with hardware accelerated touch swipe support.
 Add custom navigation options and the ability to place any kind of HTML elements your heart desires in the slides and you’ve got yourself a fluid image slider that you can customize to work seamlessly with any design.